-RHU website is an important communication tool for the University and the source of vital information for prospective and current students, as well as faculty and staff, among other audiences.
+RHU website is an essential communication tool for the University and the source of vital information for prospective and current students, faculty, and staff, among other audiences.

-Management of the website through a full responsive content management system (CMS), led by the system administrator, strives to ensure that all the information is accurate and easily accessible.
+Management of the website through a responsive content management system (CMS), led by the system administrator, strives to ensure that all the information is accurate and easily accessible.

-The website provides the users with all available online services including: Student Information System, Moodle, Online Payment System, Surveys and Voting, Alumni Section, Latest Press Releases, Events and News, Careers, Downloadable Applications and much more.
+The website provides the users with all available online services, including Student Information System, Moodle, Online Payment System, Surveys and Voting, Alumni Section, Latest Press Releases, Events and News, Careers, Downloadable Applications, and much more.